503 Service Unavailable

 Lean Champion, Speaker, Consultant, Coach, Book Author and Shingo Prize Winner

-Beginning in 2005, Norbert Majerus has implemented a principles-based lean product development process at the three global innovation centers of The Goodyear Tire & Rubber Company, first in Akron, Ohio, and then in Colmar-Berg, Luxembourg, and Hanau, Germany.
-For nearly a decade, he has been Goodyear’s lean champion in research and development.
+Beginning in 2005, Norbert implemented a principles-based lean product development process at the three Global Innovation Centers of The Goodyear Tire & Rubber Company.
+For more than a decade he was Goodyear’s lean champion in research and development.

 Reviews & Endorsements